BiomedSQL: Text-to-SQL for Scientific Reasoning on Biomedical Knowledge Bases: Experiments

-\textbf{Interaction paradigms.} Beyond single-turn prompts, we investigate multi-turn paradigms that allow iterative reasoning and query refinement.
+\textbf{Interaction paradigms.} Beyond single-turn prompts, we investigate multi-step paradigms that allow iterative reasoning and query refinement.
 These systems can request schema details, propose intermediate queries, and update their approach before presenting a final SQL query.
-We experiment with three architectural variants: \begin{enumerate}[itemsep=0pt, parsep=0pt,topsep=0pt] \item \textbf{ReAct}: A prompt-orchestrated approach where schema validation, syntax checking, and other external tools are invoked within multi-turn SQL generation steps~\cite{yao2022react}.
-The react prompts used are detailed in Appendix \ref{subsec:react_prompts}. \item \textbf{Schema Indexing}: Schema descriptions are dynamically retrieved using LlamaIndex to support contextual grounding and table selection. \item \textbf{Multi-turn query refinement}: We implement an iterative text-to-SQL architecture, called BMSQL, where an initial query is refined through feedback loops based on intermediate results or execution errors, emulating expert-level refinement processes.
-The implementation details of BMSQL are shown in Appendix \ref{subsec:bmsql_prompts}. \end{enumerate}
+These paradigms were evaluated using GPT and Gemini models.
+We experiment with four paradigms: (1) \textbf{ReAct:} A prompt-orchestrated approach where schema validation, syntax checking, and other external tools are invoked within multi-step SQL generation steps~\citep{yao2023react}.
+The react prompts used are detailed in Appendix \ref{subsec:react_prompts}.
+(2) \textbf{Schema Indexing:} Schema descriptions are dynamically retrieved using LlamaIndex to support contextual grounding and table selection.
+(3) \textbf{DAIL-SQL:} We adapt DAIL-SQL \citep{gao2023text} for use on BiomedSQL.
+DAIL-SQL is a state-of-the-art text-to-SQL solution that retireves relevant example SQL queries based on the question and injects them into the prompt for more accurate query generation.
+It is consistently near the top of leaderboards for popular benchmarks like \textsc{Spider} and BIRD.
+(4) \textbf{Multi-step query refinement:} We implement an iterative text-to-SQL architecture, called BMSQL, where an initial query is refined through feedback loops based on intermediate results or execution errors, emulating expert-level query refinement.
+The implementation details of BMSQL are shown in Appendix \ref{subsec:bmsql_prompts}.

-Each paradigm was evaluated using GPT and Gemini models to measure their effectiveness across architectures.